 Mirek Pieszka, Governance Development Program Director

 Mirek was a pioneer and founding member of ChSA Poland.
 He spent a number of years as part of the IFES Europe regional team before becoming Director for the Governance Development Program.
 He travels to different national movements and IFES regions as a speaker and trainer of the Governance Program, promoting the good governance culture development across IFES.
-Together with the Governance Development Program Team, he is moving the program from a one-off training phase to an on-going program that places governance development as an integral part of regional and national events.
-By recruiting Regional Champions and the next cohort of trainers from across the IFES regions and cultures, Mirek is moving toward his goal of promoting good governance that fits the national context.
-He is still passionate about and leadership development at all levels of the ministry, from student leaders to the national boards.
-Mirek is married to Ewa, they have three grown-up children.
+Together with the Governance Development Program Team, he has moved the program from a one-off training phase to an on-going program that places governance development as an integral part of regional and national events.
+By recruiting regional champions and the next cohort of trainers from across the IFES regions and cultures, Mirek is moving toward his goal of promoting good governance that fits every national context.
+He is still passionate about leadership development at all levels of the ministry, from student leaders to the national boards.
+Mirek is married to Ewa; they have three grown-up children.

 Governance Development Program Team